Tron: Legacy: Sound and visual effects

-Musical score and soundtrack album
+Soundtrack

 The French electronic duo Daft Punk composed the film score of Tron: Legacy, which features over 30 tracks.
 The score was arranged and orchestrated by Joseph Trapanese.
 Jason Bentley served as the film's music supervisor.
+Director Joseph Kosinski referred to the score as a mixture of orchestral and electronic elements.
 An electronic music fan, Kosinski stated that to replicate the innovative electronic Tron score by Wendy Carlos "rather than going with a traditional film composer, I wanted to try something fresh and different," adding that "there was a lot of interest from different electronic bands that I follow to work on the film" but he eventually picked Daft Punk.
 Kosinski added that he knew the band was "more than just dance music guys" for side projects such as their film Electroma.
 The duo were first contacted by producers in 2007, when Tron: Legacy was still in the early stages of production.
 Since they were touring at the time, producers were unsuccessful in contacting the group.
 They were again approached by Kosinski, eventually agreeing to take part in the film a year later.
 Kosinski added that Daft Punk were huge Tron fans, and that his meeting with them "was almost like they were interviewing me to make sure that I was going to hold up to the Tron legacy."
-Composition started before the film's production started.

-The soundtrack is different from the band's previous works for its higher emphasis on orchestral elements.
+The duo started composing the soundtrack before production began, and is a notable departure from the duo's previous works, as Daft Punk placed higher emphasis on orchestral elements rather than relying solely on synthesizers.
 "Synths are a very low level of artificial intelligence," explained member Guy-Manuel de Homem-Christo, "whereas you have a Stradivarius that will live for a thousand years.
 We knew from the start that there was no way that we were going to do this film score with two synthesizers and a drum machine."

 "Derezzed" was taken from the album and released as its sole single.
 The album was released by Walt Disney Records on December 3, 2010, and sold 71,000 copies in its first week in the United States.
-Peaking at number six on the Billboard 200, it eventually acquired a gold certification by the Recording Industry Association of America, denoting shipments of 500,000 copies.
+Peaking at number six on the Billboard 200, it eventually acquired a platinum certification by the Recording Industry Association of America, denoting shipments of 1,000,000 copies.
 A remix album for the soundtrack, titled Tron: Legacy Reconfigured, became available on April 5, 2011 to coincide with the film's home media release.
-Joseph Kosinski, director of the film, referred to the score as a mixture of orchestral and electronic elements.